suryogumilar/primekey_ss_docker/troubleshoot.md

 ### found problem with restricted algorithm for certificate

+Or if java client apps accessing signserver webservice got error like *"javax.net.ssl.SSLHandshakeException: No supported signature algorithm"*

 example:
 ```
 The input uses a 2048-bit DSA key which is considered a security risk and is disabled